AlouiLouai/bun.js-express-server/next.md

 ## figure out email template with express
 ## when logout, I should delete the token linked to user from database

-## use the useAuth to complete the auth flow (DONE)=> now I need useUser to get the connected user infos
 ## work on login with google